jonhare/vlc-deep-learning-labs/keras-tutorial.md

 Next we need to load the MNIST dataset and reshape it so that it is suitable for use training a CNN.
 In Keras, the layers used for two-dimensional convolutions expect pixel values with the dimensions [pixels][width][height].

-In the case of RGB, the first dimension pixels would be 3 for the red, green and blue components and it would be like having 3 image inputs for every color image.
-In the case of MNIST where the pixel values are gray scale, the pixel dimension is set to 1.
+In the case of RGB, the first dimension pixels would be 3 for the red, green and blue components and it would be like having 3 image inputs for every colour image.
+In the case of MNIST where the pixel values are greyscale, the pixel dimension is set to 1.

 ```python